A faster subquadratic algorithm for finding outlier correlations: Related Work and Applications

-To our knowledge, there are no lower bounds that would preclude the use of other multilinear algorithms than fast matrix multiplication (such as Pagh's brilliant use of fast cyclic convolution~\cite{Pagh2013}) for \textsc{Outlier Correlations}, yet fast matrix multiplication remains the only known tool to obtain truly subquadratic scaling for weak outliers.
-As Valiant highlights~\cite[\S6]{Valiant2015}, it would be of considerable interest to avoid fast matrix multiplication altogether to obtain {\em practical} subquadratic scaling for moderately-sized $n$.
-In fact, from this perspective our present results arguably proceed in the wrong direction by making {\em heavier} use of fast matrix multiplication to obtain {\em asymptotically} faster subquadratic scaling.
+To our knowledge, there are no lower bounds that would preclude the use of multilinear algorithms other than fast matrix multiplication (such as Pagh's~\cite{Pagh2013} algorithm discussed above) for \textsc{Out\-lier Cor\-re\-la\-tions}, yet fast matrix multiplication remains the only known tool to obtain truly subquadratic scaling for weak outliers.
+As Valiant~\cite[\S6]{Valiant2015} highlights, it would be of considerable interest to avoid fast matrix multiplication altogether to obtain practical subquadratic scaling for moderately-sized $n$.
+In fact, from this perspective our present results arguably proceed in the wrong direction by making heavier use of fast matrix multiplication to obtain asymptotically faster subquadratic scaling.
+For the state of the art in practical fast matrix multiplication algorithms, cf.~\cite{Huang2017} and \cite{Benson2015}.

-Very recently, Ahle, Pagh, Razenshteyn, and Silvestri \cite{Ahle2015} show that inner product similarity joins are hard to approximate in subquadratic time in $n$ unless both SETH and the Orthogonal Vectors Conjecture (see~\S\ref{sect:orthogonal-vectors}) are false.
-Stated in terms of \textsc{Outlier Correlations}, they show that Boolean inputs with $\log_\tau\rho=1-o(1/\sqrt{\log n})$ do not admit subquadratic scaling in $n$ unless both SETH and OVC are false.
+Recently, Ahle, Pagh, Razenshteyn, and Silvestri~\cite{Ahle2015} show that inner product similarity joins are hard to approximate in subquadratic time in $n$ unless the Orthogonal Vectors Conjecture (see~\S\ref{sect:orthogonal-vectors}) and subsequently SETH are false.
+Stated in terms of \textsc{Out\-lier Cor\-re\-la\-tions}, they show that Boolean inputs with $\log_\tau\rho=1-o(1/\sqrt{\log n})$ do not admit subquadratic scaling in $n$ unless OVC is false which would imply that SETH is false.
 Narrowing the gap between subquadratic approximability and inapproximability remains a topic for further work.